fahro/writing-readmes/README.md

 ## To Do

 ##### Question 1
- With the above in mind, who might be a potential end-user of documentation?
+ Who might be a potential end-user of documentation?
 Select all that apply:
 * [ ]  You
 * [ ]  Your coworkers
 * [ ]  Your users